Albanian Alps Tour – Hiking tour from Theth to Valbona

 - Drive to Berat city

 After breakfast, we will drive to Berat city.
-The city of Berat is located in the centre of Albania.
+The city of Berat is located in the center of Albania.
 It takes around 2 hours to drive from Kruje to Berat.

 -Tour of Berat city